RetroDECK/ES-DE/THEMES-DEV.md

 * The defined line spacing was not always applied for automatically sized text elements
 * Font sizes were rounded to integers, leading to imprecise text sizing across different resolutions (the rounding was also done incorrectly)

-## System metadata and logos repositories
+## System metadata and logo repositories

 There are two useful repositories hosted by the ES-DE project that provide system metadata and system logotypes.
-These greatly simplifies the work of adding support for all systems that ES-DE supports.
+This greatly simplifies the work of adding support for all systems that ES-DE supports.

 **Metadata**